Breast cancer is an invasive cancer. The main cause of breast cancer is genetic mutation or damage to a person’s DNA.

 This involves checking the breasts for lumps and other possible indications of cancer.

 During the examination, the person may need to sit or stand with their arms in different positions, such as above their head or by their sides.

-Several tests can help detect breast cancer.
+Several types of scans can help detect breast cancer, including:

 Ultrasound: This scan uses sound waves to help a doctor differentiate between a solid mass and a fluid-filled cyst.

-Diagnosis also involves staging the cancer to establish:
+The doctor then stages the cancer to establish:

 - the size of a tumor